sabcodes/sta141B-final/README.md

 Sabarno Islam

-Our project conclusions and visualizations are included in the jupyter notebook (Date-Graphs) and in the html file found in the folder `d3-vis`
+Our project conclusions and visualizations are included in the jupyter notebook (Date-Graphs notebook file) and in the html file found in the folder `d3-vis`

 The html file `d3-vis/index.html` has a d3 visualization of the average per capita infection rates at colleges. clicking on a state gives the average for that state for colleges in different areas, such as urban or rural.